plone/training/rapido.rst

 In this part you will:

-* create a "Like" button on any talk so that visitors can cast votes,
+* Create a "Like" button on any talk so that visitors can cast votes,
-* display the total of votes next to the button,
+* Display the total of votes next to the button,
-* create a "Top 5" page,
+* Create a "Top 5" page,
-* reset the votes on workflow change.
+* Reset the votes on workflow change.

 Topics covered: